British Royals Remember the Fallen

 To view pictures of the British Royal family, please visit Remembrance Day Services: 2003-2009.Filed under British Royals

-Tagged Armistice Day, Elizabeth II, Prince Harry, Remembrance Day, The Duke of Cambridge, The Duke of Edinburgh, World War I.
+Tagged Armistice Day, Elizabeth II of the United Kingdom, Prince Harry of Wales, Remembrance Day, The Duke of Cambridge, The Duke of Edinburgh, World War I.